Archive, Manuscript & Rare Book collections are accessed in Olin Library at the Special Collections reading room.

-This page contains an overview of collections at University Archives and the WU Libraries that document events in St. Louis and Washington University's connections to the Great War (World War I ).
+This page contains an overview of collections that document events in St. Louis and Washington University's connections to the Great War (World War I ).
 Topics include home-front activities, military involvement, Red Cross programs, and the 1918 Influenza pandemic.

 A plaque hangs on the Ridgly Hall arcade honoring those in the University community who died durring in World War I